cavo789/joomla_rd_subs/README.md

 Scripts for the [RD-Subs subscription management component for Joomla!](https://rd-media.org/joomla-subscriptions-management.html).

+## Before using it

+This script will migrate records (i.e. subscriptions) from CBSubs to RD-Subs.
+You need first, manually, create your products in RD-Subs.

+So, let's take an example :

+* you wish to move your current records for your plan "Premium" (which has the `ID 8` in CBSubs)
+* you need to create a new product in RD-Subs (let's say "Premium" too which has the `ID 1` in RD-Subs)
+* Then you can use the script

+The script won't create any product, will just move subscriptions from `CBSubs plan #8` to `RD-Subs product #1`.

 ## Use it

 Just copy the script  in the root folder of your Joomla website.
 Use your FTP client to do this.